 Definition of inoculate

-1a : to introduce a microorganism into inoculate mice with anthrax beans inoculated with nitrogen-fixing bacteriab : to introduce (as a microorganism) into a suitable situation for growthc : to introduce immunologically active material (as an antibody or antigen) into especially in order to treat or prevent a disease inoculate children against diphtheria
+1a : to introduce a microorganism into inoculate mice with anthrax beans inoculated with nitrogen-fixing bacteriab : to introduce (something, such as a microorganism) into a suitable situation for growthc : to introduce immunologically active material (such as an antibody or antigen) into especially in order to treat or prevent a disease inoculate children against diphtheria

 2 : to introduce something into the mind of

 3 : to protect as if by inoculation